Big Cook, Little Cook

 Big Cook, Little Cook is a British children's television series created by Adrian Hedley for BBC television.
-The programme is set in the kitchen of a café, with two chef characters; Big Cook Ben/Jen and Little Cook Small.
-CBeebies aired repeats on the channel until 2012.
+The programme is set in the kitchen of a café, with two chef characters: Big Cook Ben and Little Cook Small.
+CBeebies aired repeats on the channel until February 2012.

-Ben/Jen are both full sized adult/s, but Small is only a few inches tall and flies around on a wooden spoon.
+Big Cook and Little Cook are both grown adults, but Small is only a few inches tall and flies around on a wooden spoon.
 Ben and the original Small were played by Steve Marsh and Dan Wright, respectively.

 An official magazine was launched in August 2005.

 The show made a comeback with a revival series in 2022, now presented by Ibinabo Jack as Big Cook Jen and Courtney Bowman as Little Cook Small.
+The original series is available to watch on BritBox, Prime Video and on DVD.
+Cake Entertainment holds worldwide distribution rights to the revival, and it is available to watch on Apple TV.